 Venice Beach is just a few miles south of Siesta Key Beach and Manasota Key Beach.
 It’s known as the “Shark Tooth Capital of the World.”
 Every year, hundreds of shark teeth wash up on the shore on the beaches around Venice, FL.
 Make sure to search through the sand to take one home as a souvenir.

 Venice Beach also has a reef just a quarter-mile offshore.
 Bring snorkeling or diving equipment to explore the reef in full.
 Kid-friendly Venice Beach is also one of the only beaches near Sarasota with lifeguards.
 You and the family will be in good hands while swimming.

 If you’re an architecture fan, make sure to hit up Downtown Venice.
 In Venice’s historic downtown, buildings are reminiscent of northern Italian cities.
 With the water, small cobblestone streets, and old architecture, you may even feel like you’re in the real Venice, Italy!

-Best places to stay in Sarasota for sightseeing
+Recommended places to stay in Sarasota for sightseeing

 One of the city’s hippest hotels, the Aloft combines a perfect location with trendy design to charm the pickiest of travelers.
 Retire to the 8th-floor pool to cool down to dramatic panoramic views over the city.

-With its bright colors and unique artwork, the Hotel Indigo is one of Sarasota’s best mid-range accommodation choices.
+With its bright colors and unique artwork, the Hotel Indigo is one of Sarasota’s top mid-range accommodation choices.
 Besides its spacious rooms, you’ll love enjoying dinner and drinks at its classy on-site restaurant, H2O Bistro and Lounge.

 Located in the heart of downtown, Art Ovation Hotel is the perfect choice for art lovers.
 The hotel features regular exhibitions and performances from well-known personalities.
-Chill out in private cabana at the rooftop pool for the full relaxation effect.
+Chill out in a private cabana at the rooftop pool for the full relaxation effect.